sandy0713/Laboratory-Programs/README.md

 # Laboratory-Programs
-Java and other laboratory programs
+This repopsitory contains all laboratory programs of Java Lab and Software Engineering Lab.
+:)